 cyclops lesion obstructing notch

-Impingement may prevent the knee from straightening fully, and sometimes the impinging bit bunches up into a lump called a 'cyclops lesion' which can also add a 'clunk' as the person forces the knee into extension (ie straight).
+Impingement may prevent the knee from straightening fully, and sometimes which can lead to a 'clunk' as the person forces the knee into extension (ie straight).
 Eventually it may become impossible to fully extend the knee.

 Back to top